-• Review and recommend for approval to the Board of Directors the annual Financial Statements and the annual MD&A.

-• Review the Annual Report, if prepared, for consistency with the financial disclosure referenced in the annual Financial Statements.

-• Be satisfied as to the adequacy of procedures in place for the review of the Corporation's public disclosure of financial information extracted or derived from annual or quarterly financial statements and periodically assess the adequacy of such procedures.

-- Review and approve quarterly financial statements and the quarterly MD&A. - Review significant issues affecting financial reports.

-• Review emerging IFRS developments and changes to accounting policies that could affect the financial disclosures of the Corporation.
+- Review and recommend for approval to the Board of Directors the annual Financial Statements and the annual MD&A. - Review the Annual Report, if prepared, for consistency with the financial disclosure referenced in the annual Financial Statements. - Be satisfied as to the adequacy of procedures in place for the review of the Corporation's public disclosure of financial information extracted or derived from annual or quarterly financial statements and periodically assess the adequacy of such procedures. - Review and approve (or make recommendations to the Board with respect to) quarterly financial statements and the quarterly MD&A. - Review significant issues affecting financial reports. - Review emerging IFRS developments and changes to accounting policies that could affect the financial disclosures of the Corporation.

-• Understand how management develops interim financial information and the nature and extent of external audit involvement.

-• In review of the annual and quarterly financial statements, discuss the quality of the Corporation's accounting principles, the reasonableness of significant judgments, and the clarity of the disclosures in the financial statements.

-• Review and approve any earnings guidance to be provided by the Corporation.
+- Understand how management develops interim financial information and the nature and extent of external audit involvement. - In review of the annual and quarterly financial statements, discuss the quality of the Corporation's accounting principles, the reasonableness of significant judgments, and the clarity of the disclosures in the financial statements. - Review any draft profit or loss press releases, if any, before they are publicly disclosed by the Company, in the form not materially different than circulated. - Review and approve any earnings guidance to be provided by the Corporation.